The Joy of

 A large and growing debt

 Of course, my father is not debtiphobia's only casualty.
 Although virtually ignored in medical literature, the disease is widespread.
 On the surface, debtiphobia seems justified.
-The national debt IS big and currently stands close to $10 trillion; more than $30,000 for each man, woman and child in America.
+The national debt IS big and currently is approaching $20 trillion or about $60,000 for each man, woman and child in America.
 And every additional government deficit drives it higher.

 Most economists agree that occasional budget deficits do no harm and, if used to push an economy out of a recession, can be quite useful.
 However, while traditional fiscal policy prescribes budget deficits during a recession, it also prescribes budget surpluses to slow inflation during economic booms.
 That rarely happens.
 Instead of running budget deficits during economic downturns offset by surpluses during good years, governments tend to run deficits in every year.
 Despite lip service to balanced budgets, we often run for the exits at the sight of tax increases or spending cuts large enough to achieve them.
 An almost unending string of red ink that piles up more national debt each year results.